diana12333/diana12333.github.io/_posts/2021-01-29-ab-testing-and-product-learning-notes.md

 ---
 ## Task Lists
 - [x] Introduction and the Motivation
-- [x] Runing and Analyzing Experiment: An end to end example
+- [x] Running and Analyzing Experiment: An end to end example
 - [x] Experiment trustworthiness
 - [x] Organizational Metrics